 - It simply couldn’t be cheaper to start a Bullet Journal.
 All you need is paper and a pen.
-I like fancy notebooks, but I was halfway through one already.
+I like fancy notebooks, but I was halfway through one already when I decided to give this a try.
 I literally just flipped to the next empty page and started in the middle as a “test run” of the system.
 You can use a spiral notebook, looseleaf paper in a binder, or a notebook.
 It can be lined, dotted, quadrille, or plain.

 - Start with an Index for your Bullet Journal.
 If your notebook doesn’t have one, save 4-5 pages in the front of your notebook for indexing your pages.
 Then number your pages.
 Don’t feel like you have to number them all right now.
 Just do the first 10-20 pages and number more as you need.